clemenscodes/joymouse-rs/README.md

 For Windows, you can directly download the binary here:
 [joymouse.exe](https://github.com/clemenscodes/joymouse-rs/releases/download/latest/joymouse.exe)
+To create the virtual controller, installing the ViGEmBus Driver is required.
+You can download the driver [here](https://github.com/nefarius/ViGEmBus/releases/download/v1.22.0/ViGEmBus_1.22.0_x64_x86_arm64.exe).
+Just double click the executable file.
+It should open a window that says that JoyMouse started.

 For Linux, you can directly download the binary here:
 [joymouse](https://github.com/clemenscodes/joymouse-rs/releases/download/latest/joymouse-musl-static)
+For a seemless experience, it is recommended to add your user to the `input` group.
+This allows reading `/dev/input` without needing `sudo` and thus running the binary without `sudo`.
+To add your user to the `input` group, run the following command `sudo usermod -a -G input $USER`.
+Then simply run the downloaded binary in the terminal.

 ### 🛠️ Build Instructions